Skip to content

 When working in a diagram, there are three primary areas to understand:

-- Left Sidebar (No entity selected)- The panel on the left (highlighted as a blue box in images below), which provides tools and options for creating and modifying diagram elements.
+• Left Sidebar (No entity selected)- The panel on the left, which provides tools and options for creating and modifying diagram elements (Red).

-- Toolbar Frame- The border surrounding the canvas (highlighted in red), offering additional controls and settings.
+• Toolbar Frame- The border surrounding the canvas, offering additional controls and settings (Blue).

-- Canvas- The central white space where users create and arrange diagram constructs.
+• Canvas- The central white space where users create and arrange diagram constructs (Green).

-When a user starts a new Action Diagram, the canvas appears as a blank workspace.
-Dragging and dropping a construct from the left sidebar to the canvas creates a new entity.
-Innoslate automatically focuses on this entity, highlighting it with a blue outline to indicate selection.
-The left sidebar and top toolbar update to display options for modifying the selected entity’s metadata, attributes, relationships, and appearance.
+As shown in the video above, when starting a new Action Diagram (or similar), the canvas starts as a blank workspace.
+Drag and drop a construct from the left sidebar onto the canvas to start creating your diagram (usually also making an entity in the database).
+Innoslate automatically selects the chosen construct (highlighted with a blue outline), and the left sidebar and toolbar update to show options for editing its metadata, attributes, relationships, and appearance.

-For example, when a serial construct is dragged onto the canvas, the left sidebar switches to show three tabs (circled in red) for editing the entity’s Metadata, Attributes, and Relationships.
-The top toolbar provides options to adjust the entity’s appearance, such as text style or color.
+For example, dragging a serial construct onto the canvas switches the left sidebar to three tabs for Metadata, Attributes, and Relationships.
+The top toolbar provides options to adjust text style, colors, and more.

 Left Sidebar